e45lee/pulseaudio-hyperv/.gitlab/issue_templates/Bug.md

+### Warning
-WARNING: Missing data may cause bugs to languish.
+Missing data may cause bugs to languish.
 Unless you are sure its not relevant please attach files for each command under the environment heading.

 ### Summary